bassambarazi/book-test/about/unsyllabus_bits/main_nav.md

 :link-type: ref
 :class-header: sd-bg-light

-Teaching Philosophy 🧙‍♂️
+Learning Philosophy 🧙‍♂️
 ^^^

-How this course will be taught and how humans learn (you may be surprised!).
+How this lab tutorial will be taught and how humans learn (you may be surprised!).
 :::

 :::{grid-item-card}